top of page

 PERFECT NOTEBOOK

-Lower & Middle School students maintain a “Perfect Notebook” that is organized according to the needs of their grade level.
+Lower and Middle School students maintain a “Perfect Notebook” that is organized according to the needs of their grade level.
 The notebook is set up in a way to allow parents and students to easily find and store class notes, resources and other materials quickly and easily.
 Perfect Notebook organizational strategies include:

 • Specially created Student Planners